Scifabric/pybossa.js/README.md

 PyBossa.JS is a simple JavaScript library that will allow you to create a PyBossa project using three methods:

+* pybossa.taskLoaded,
-* pybossa.taskLoaded
+* pybossa.presentTask,
-* pybossa.presentTask, and
+* pybossa.saveTask, and
 * pybossa.run('your-slug-project-name')

 If you want to learn how to use the library, please, check the demo project and their documentation:

+**NOTE**: pybossa.saveTask can have a task object or a task.id.
+It's up to you.

 * [FlickrPerson for PyBossa](https://github.com/PyBossa/app-flickrperson) [[doc]](http://docs.pybossa.com/en/latest/user/create-application-tutorial.html)